infokiller/i3-workspace-groups/README.md

 #### Active group

-The active workspace is the one that appears first in the workspace list in i3bar (by default the leftmost one), regardless of whether its focused or not.
+The active workspace is the one that appears first in the workspace list in i3bar (by default the leftmost one) in the primary output monitor, regardless of whether its focused or not.
 The **active group** is the group of the active workspace.
 This group will normally contain workspaces related to the task you're doing at the time it's active.
 When you want to work on another task, you can switch the